godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``0.5`` |
 +-----------+---------+

-Quality target to use when :ref:`rendering/environment/ssil/quality<class_ProjectSettings_property_rendering/environment/ssil/quality>` is set to ``ULTRA``.
-A value of ``0.0`` provides a quality and speed similar to ``MEDIUM`` while a value of ``1.0`` provides much higher quality than any of the other settings at the cost of performance.
+Quality target to use when :ref:`rendering/environment/ssil/quality<class_ProjectSettings_property_rendering/environment/ssil/quality>` is set to ``Ultra``.
+A value of ``0.0`` provides a quality and speed similar to ``Medium`` while a value of ``1.0`` provides much higher quality than any of the other settings at the cost of performance.
 When using the adaptive target, the performance cost scales with the complexity of the scene.

 ----